SO…WHAT IS STEPHEN MINISTRY, ANYWAY?!?

 and John Wolf

-Anyone of these would be happy to answer your questions.
+Any one of these Stephen Ministry leaders would be happy to answer your questions.
 You can email or leave a message requesting a callback at Lord of Life’s office – 218-828-9374.
 For general information about Stephen Ministry and to view several inspiring videos, go to www.stephenministries.org

 WHEN WILL THE NEXT TRAINING COURSE BEGIN?